tdewin/best-practices-guide/resource_planning/tape_support.md

 ### Media Pool

 A media pool simply defines a group of tapes managed by Veeam Veeam Backup & Replication.
-Media pools are of three kinds:
+There are three types of media pools:

--   **Service media pools** that are created and managed automatically.
-    You cannot create them manually or modify their settings.
+-   **Service media pools**.
+Created and managed automatically.
+It is not possible to modify their settings.
+They contains:

 	-   Empty media starts out in the **Free pool** indicating it’s available for use in other pools.